meringu/plex/README.md

 plex Cookbook
 =============
-Installs the latest version of Plex by parsing plex.tv/downloads and grabbing latest .rpm or .deb package.
+Installs the latest version of Plex from the plex downloads API.

 Requirements
 ------------